 Data Mining Techniques

-- Prediction – The prediction is a data mining technique that is often used in combination with the other data mining techniques.
+- Prediction – Prediction is a data mining technique that is often used in combination with other data mining techniques.
 It involves analyzing trends, classification, pattern matching, and relation.
-By analyzing past events or instances in a proper sequence one can safely predict a future event.
-For instance, the prediction analysis technique can be used in the sale to predict future profit if the sale is chosen as an independent variable and profit as a variable dependent on sale.
-Then, based on the historical sale and profit data, one can draw a fitted regression curve that is used for profit prediction.
+By analyzing past events or instances in a proper sequence, one can safely predict a future event.
+For instance, the prediction analysis technique can be used in the sale to predict future profit if the sale is chosen as an independent variable and profit as a variable dependent on the sale.
+Then, based on the historical sales and profit data, one can draw a fitted regression curve that is used for profit prediction.